ecukes/ecukes/README.markdown

         Given I am in "*scratch*" buffer
          When I press "C-h e"
          Then I should be in "*Messages*" buffer

+      # More buffer scenarios ...

 ### Step definitions
-The corresponding step definitons for the feature above would be something like this:
+The corresponding step definitions for the feature above would look something like this:

     (Given "I am in \"\\(.+\\)\" buffer"